itscontained/secret-manager/README.md

 # Secret Manager
-Secret Manager is a set of Kubernetes CRDs and controllers which define a common method of interacting with External SecretStores
+Secret Manager is a set of Kubernetes CRDs and controllers which define a common method of interacting with External SecretStores.

 ## SecretStore Backends
 ### Supported